 Finding the target market and target audience comes next, right after the research stage.
 The project manager will communicate and explain target, segmentation, and positioning details with a graphic designer after they reach a standstill on this part.

-The front of the packaging should have the brand story.
+The front of the packaging design should have the brand story.
 The brand story and identity have a significant impact on design concepts.
 Depending on the tale's type, colors, typeface, and general theme are chosen.
 The design must be genuine, open, and honest to satisfy the requirements of creativity and usability.

 Also read: What is Brand Storytelling and Why it Matters